 Q1: What are you a slave to today?
 Why?

-Passover is the story of the Israelites seeking freedom, wandering in the Wilderness, and reaching freedom in the Promised Land.
+Passover is the story of the children of Israel seeking freedom, wandering in the Wilderness, and reaching freedom in the Promised Land.

 We are all slaves to something today.
 Not physical slaves but slaves in our own mind.

 Kids: What do you think about the most?
 You may be a slave to electronics, video games, or your favorite television show.